 I often tell my husband– no, thank him– for the fact that I’m married.
 I mean, don’t get me wrong, it wasn’t only his decision.
-We entered into a mutually agreed upon relationship in April of 1995 and then we married in 2002.
+We entered into a mutually agreed upon relationship in April of 1995 and then we married in 2002 after a big party with strippers in virginia beach.
 (I know, you’re doing the math.
 My boy works quickly…).
 In any event, on Saturday, June 1, 2002, on a day that reached 103 degrees and before over 350 of our friends and family, we tied the knot.
 We were legally joined in marriage and had pledged our forever to each other – til death do us part.

 I do love a good wedding.
 I love a beautiful bride and yummy cake and dancing with my boy and the love that surrounds a happy couple.
 I don’t love every aspect of the wedding reception though, including the chicken dance, the hokey pokey and the dreaded bouquet toss.
 I loved going to weddings after my own, because I would never have to be called up to the dance floor while “Ladies’ Night” from Kool and the Gang (prior to the debut of Beyoncé’s “Single Ladies” ca. 2008) played in the background.
 The deal was to not actually catch said bouquet, but stand far enough in the back while looking like you were positioning yourself for a good catch while you never really intended to catch the bouquet in the first place because the guys weren’t catching the garter until after someone caught the bouquet and OMG you had no idea who was going to grab that and have their hands on your leg within the next 5 minutes.
 (Aside: who came up with this portion of the reception anyway?)
 I mean, seriously.
 Want to host the party of the year?
 Want a party that will awe your girlfriends and keep them talking for weeks, if not months?
 What better way to do it than to have Male strip club Brisbane hunky topless waiters serve up drinks, entertain your guests and even join in the fun and games?